ssamkough/sammy-samkoug-website/README.md

 - respond with a not allowed if the css file isnt on the right page (i.e. the about page `index.css` shouldnt run on the home page)

+### not as important

+- wrap all server awaits around try / catch

 ## resources

 ### codings